You have been redirected to your local version of the requested page

 H2O2 35 ± 3°C 0–5

-NIRS analysis enables the comparison of «real-time» spectral data from the process to a primary method (e.g., titration, Karl Fischer titration, HPLC, IC) to create a simple, yet indispensable model for your process requirements.
-Gain more control over your production with a Metrohm Process Analytics NIRS XDS system, capable of monitoring up to 9 process points with the multiplexer option.
+NIRS analysis enables the comparison of «real-time» spectral data from the process to a primary method (e.g., titration, Karl Fischer titration, HPLC, IC) to create a simple, yet indispensable model for process requirements.
+Improve semiconductor production control with the Metrohm Process Analytics 2060 The NIR-R Analyzer.
+This process analyzer can monitor up to five process points per NIR cabinet using the multiplexer option.